 - Main article: Hollywood in the 1920s

-Business was booming during the Roaring 20s, so called due to (in part) the discovery of the Gwanji Valley in what would eventually become North Hollywood.
+Business was booming during the Roaring 20s, so called due to (in part) the discovery of the Gwanji Valley in Northern California.
 The thrill of uncovering a lost world of prehistoric monsters, along with the obvious entertainment value, far outweighed what many saw as a potential danger.
 The Valley became one of the hottest new spots for film production, unmatched anywhere else in the world.
 Dozens of new studios were founded at this time, with over half surviving through the decade.
-These included Bernard Bros. and Whit Jolley Productions, which would both later become members of the Big Five.
+These included Bernard Bros. and Whit Jolley Animation, which would both later become members of the Big Five.